 Writing about research for a lay audience is not just about replacing long words with short ones.
 It’s as much about what you decide to tell them, and how your explanation flows.
 For a medical research charity, this is absolutely critical.
 Many of your supporters will not be experts in research, but they do want to know how their donations are used.

-In this blog, I will show you the method I use to best explain research to make it easier for your audience to understand.
+I will show you the method I use to best explain research to make it easier for your audience to understand.
 There is also a step-by-step guide to how you can apply this method.

 I see explaining science to someone as a journey.
 This is not a novel concept at all, I’ll admit – but I think it fits.